Happy Birthday Sachin Tendulkar: 'God of Cricket' turns 48

 — AAYUSH SHETTY (@bebaslachara_) April 23, 2021

-The 47-year-old tumbled several records during his illustrious 24-year-long career and currently stands as the leading run-scorer in international cricket.
-Often regarded as the 'God of Cricket' by his fans, Tendulkar also holds the record for most runs in both ODIs and Tests, in which Tendulkar has accumulated 18426 and 15921 runs respectively.
+The 47-year-old tumbled several records during his 24-year-long illustrious career and currently stands as the leading run-scorer in international cricket.
+Often regarded as the 'God of Cricket' by his fans, Tendulkar also holds the record for most runs in both ODIs and Tests (18426 and 15921 runs respectively).

 Meanwhile, the former India legend also holds the record of smashing 100 international centuries in both the formats combined.
 Tendulkar has 49 hundreds in ODIs and the rest 51 came in red-ball cricket.